noppoMan/npdynamodb/README.md

 * attributes

-## Migration (Works in progress.)
+## Migration
-We support schema migration with dynamodb.
+We support schema migration for Dynamodb.

 ##### First, initialize your project to run migration.
 ```sh